pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Face.md

 file.

 Never 'use' this module directly; the class is loaded automatically from Font::FreeType.
-Use the `Font::FreeType.face()` method to create a new Font::FreeType::Face object from a filename.
+Use the `Font::FreeType.face()` method to create a new Font::FreeType::Face object from a filename and then use the `forall-chars()` or `for-glyphs()` methods to iterate through the glyphs.

 # METHODS